 There are a couple of theories about why people didn't wear white after Labor Day, one of them being the temperature.
 Since lighter colors tend to reflect heat and darker colors absorb heat, it made sense many years ago, before buildings were climate controlled.
 However, with air conditioning and heat being available to keep people comfortable year-round, it isn't necessary to worry about that.
 Also, some of the newer fabrics are designed to repel or absorb heat, regardless of what color they are.

 Another theory is that well-heeled people during the Industrial Revolution made it a tradition to change out their summer wardrobes with the lighter colors for the heavier, darker fabrics, simply because they could.
-These days, you can wear white whenever you want, and if it bothers you, just call it "winter white" and get over it.
+These days, you can wear white whenever you want.
+And if it bothers you or anyone around you, just call it "winter white" and get over it.